Bacchante and Infant Faun: Other versions

 According to the Metropolitan Museum of Art, there are also four smaller 68 in bronze versions, two larger marble replicas, and three other over-lifesize bronzes at known locations.

 The two versions in marble were slightly taller than the original.
 Lionskin drapery and trailing vines were added to the side of the figure, to strengthen the stone, which has less tensile strength than bronze metal.
 One of these large marbles was purchased by the Brooklyn Museum in 1906.
 The other was produced in 1914 for the house of the mother of William Randolph Hearst, in Pleasanton, California; it is now at Hearst Castle, in San Simeon, California.

 Other large bronze copies reside at the Museum of Fine Arts Houston, and at the National Portrait Gallery in Washington DC.

 The press coverage and notoriety around the refused gift allowed MacMonnies to sell many reduced-size replicas.
 Copies of the Bacchante in bronze or marble of various sizes can now be found in the permanent collections of many museums in the United States and France.

 For example, a reduced-size version of the sculpture rendered in bronze resides in a private collection in Provenance, New York.
 The miniature rendition (which stands 30.125 in tall) of the work that once struggled to find a home sold for $4,800 at a 2009 auction.

 Cultural references

 The popular statue inspired other artists to produce related artworks, including silver spoons, popular songs, a dance step, and a ballet, all based on the theme of a bacchante.
-In 1915, artist John Sloan produced the etching Mars and Venus, portraying the Roman god of war as a New York cop, and a drunken bacchante leaning for support on a US Post Office mailbox.
+In 1915, artist John Sloan produced the etching Mars and Venus, portraying the Roman god of war as a New York police officer, and a drunken bacchante leaning for support on a US Post Office mailbox.